Why does Sensory Processing Matter?

 - Avoids going into the bathroom, “sneaks off” to poop in diaper behind a couch, etc.

 How to Help: 15 Amazing Strategies for Toileting

-1. Try a 4 in 1 Stages Potty Seat which is closer to the ground and fits a smaller bottom.
+1. Try a 4-in-1 Stage Potty Seat that is closer to the ground and fits a smaller bottom.
 It also helps transition to use a grown-up toilet

 3. Try using flushable wipes and a Wipes Warmer to make the experience of wiping more enjoyable